bahrus/p-et-alia/README.md

 ## Deluxe version

-An extending web component, p-d-x, contains, experimental additional feature(s):
+An extending web component, p-d-x, contains experimental additional feature(s):

 1)  You can copy all properties of the source to the target if you specify prop="." and val="." (partly tested many refactorings ago).